jkeener/personal-goals/README.md

 5. Go birding more.
 6. Do more art

-# January 15, 2017
+# January 22, 2017

 ### This Week's Goal: Udacity

 ## Things I'll Do This Week:

-- [x] Sign up for a udacity program.
-- [x] Do at least a few hours of work on udacity.
+- [ ] Finish portfolio section.
+- [ ] Work on portfolio section every day.
+0/5
-- [ ] Learn a new piano part.
+- [ ] Fix hexo css not loading.
-- [x] At least one chapter of YDKJS.
+- [ ] At least one chapter of YDKJS.
-- [x] Start Hexo DnD site.
-- [ ] Make old resume into new resume.
+- [ ] Make diner one day.
-- [x] Lift 3 times.
-3/3
+- [ ] New exercise routines twice.
+0/2
-- [x] Go to the gym 5 times.
-5/5
+- [ ] Go to the gym 5 times.
+0/5

 ### Things I'll Do This Month: January 2016

 - [ ] Make a webdev resume.
-- [ ] Finish movie site.
+- [x] Finish movie site.
 - [ ] Finish a YDKJS book.
 - [x] Read a book.